erikaduan/r_tips/tutorials/p-automating_rmd_reports/p-automating_rmd_reports_part_1.md

 Productionisation can be thought of as the creation of automatable data analysis workflows, which output data products to business users.

-An automated workflow enables code sustainability and frees your time from performing repetitive manual processes.
+An automated workflow promotes code longevity and frees your time from performing repetitive manual processes.
 It is particularly useful when business areas require analyses on defined data sources.

 In this example, I will be using the monthly labour force data segregated by measure (employment status) and region from the Australian